ysfseu/LDA/README.md

    chr [1:17517] "35 44 33 40 33 40 44 38 33 37 37" ...
    ```
 * There is also a lda test platform writing in shiny.
+* After applying LDA to data, we'll get doc distribution over topics, So we try   to apply kMean cluster for this distribution.